owncloud/ocis/docs/ocis/development/testing.md

 And to run a single scenario in a feature, you can do:

 {{< hint info >}}
 A specific scenario from a feature can be run by adding `:<line-number>` at the end of the feature file path.
-For example, to run the scenario at line 26 of the feature file `apiGraph/createUser.feature`, simply add the line number like this: `apiGraph/createUser.feature:26`
+For example, to run the scenario at line 26 of the feature file `apiGraph/createUser.feature`, simply add the line number like this: `apiGraph/createUser.feature:26`.
+Note that the line numbers mentioned in the examples might not always point to a scenario, so always check the line numbers before running the test.
 {{< /hint >}}

 ```bash